AhmadArrabi/highway-env/README.md

 The simulation environment was developed using OpenAi’s ‘gym’ toolkit in conjunction with the ‘PyGame’ library for a graphical interface.
 The system is to be tested on a prototype of the parking system using NVIDIA’s ‘JetRacer’ robot.

-This repo holds all code used during training the RL method, where an openAi gym enviroment is developed
+This repo holds all code used during the training process of the RL models, where an openAi gym enviroment is developed